 Nature, environment and science centers are attracted to professionals with an art education for both their understanding of visual concepts and their connection with their visual surroundings.
 Park services similarly can seek professionals with an art education for some of their positions.

-Nature Centers, Environmental Learning Centers, Visitor Centers, Parks
+Common Places of Employment: Nature Centers, Environmental Learning Centers, Visitor Centers, Parks